Malta citizenship by merit: details explained

 Alignment with Malta Vision 2050

-At the core of the new merit-based approach is Malta Vision 2050, the country’s long-term national development strategy[5].
+At the core of the merit-based approach is Malta Vision 2050, the country’s long-term national development strategy[5].
 It defines five priority areas:

 • climate-neutral economy;